segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/migration.md

 > info ""
 > Analytics Swift supports [these destinations](/docs/connections/sources/catalog/libraries/mobile/swift/destination-plugins) with more to come.

+## Getting Started

-If you're using a different mobile library such as Analytics-iOS, follow these steps to migrate to the Analytics-Swift library:
+If you're using a different mobile library such as Analytics-iOS, follow these steps to migrate to the Analytics-Swift library.
+ADDITIONAL COPY ABOUT HOW EASY IT IS TO MIGRATE/ HOW MUCH OF A TIME INVESTMENT PEOPLE  CAN EXPECT

+> success ""
+> This guide assumes you already have a Source in your Segment workspace.
+If you are creating a new one you can reference the [Source Overview Guide](/docs/connections/sources/)

 > warning ""
 > Segment no longer supports installing Analytics-Swift through Cocoapods.

-1. Create a Swift Source in Segment.
-    1. Go to **Connections > Sources > Add Source**.
-    2. Search for **Swift** and click **Add source**.
-2. Add the SDK as a dependency.
+## Add the SDK as a Dependency

     1. Open your project in Xcode.
     2. If using Xcode 12, go to **File > Swift Packages > Add Package Dependency…**.
 If using Xcode 13, go to **File > Add Packages…**
     3. Enter the git path `git@github.com:segmentio/analytics-swift.git` for the Package Repository and click **Next**.